 What are the main culprits of this unprecedented threat to biodiversity?
-The authors ranked the pressures in the following descending order: (1) changes in the use of land and oceans (see Figure 2 for an example), (2) direct exploitation of organisms, (3) climate change, (4) pollution, and (5) invasive non-native species.
+The authors ranked the pressures in the following descending order: (1) changes in the use of land and oceans, (2) direct exploitation of organisms, (3) climate change, (4) pollution, and (5) invasive non-native species.
 A major factor in both terrestrial land use and climate change, agriculture has an outsized impact on ecosystem services and biodiversity.

 A few numbers from the report jump out in support of these conclusions.
 Three-quarters of terrestrial lands and 2/3 of oceans have been seriously altered by humans.
 These impacts are lower, however, on lands managed by indigenous and local peoples.
 Crops and livestock use more than 1/3 of the Earth’s land surface (Figure 2).
 One-third of fish stocks are being unsustainably harvested.
 Since 1980, the use of resources has doubled, the production of plastic pollution increased tenfold (Figure 3), and greenhouse gas emissions has risen two-fold, which has increased average global temperature by at least 0.7 oC.
 Finally, where it has been assessed, the number of non-native invasive species has risen by 70% since 1970.